History Thursday: 110 Caroline Street

 Walker was a baker originally and then was hired to work at the gas works, which were located along the Rappahannock River near the house.
 He was the first of a series of working-class families to live at 110 Caroline Street “from the time of its construction until the 20th century,” Shorter wrote in the marker report.

-J. H. Hawkins, a carpenter for the government—it’s not known which level—and his family also resided at 110 Caroline in the 1920s.
+J. H. Hawkins, a carpenter for the government—it’s not known which level—and his family resided at 110 Caroline in the 1920s.

 In 1947, Margolas Lowery bought the house, and he and his wife lived there for 10 years.
 They added a one-room addition and covered the house with asbestos siding, improvements totaling $1,600, according to a building permit.